-Nicki Minaj Fires Back At Remy Ma With ‘No Frauds’ — Too Little Too Late?
+Nicki Minaj Fires Back At Remy Ma With “No Frauds”– Too Little Too Late?

 On the song, Minaj takes direct shots at Remy Ma, although she did not name the Bronx rapper in the verse.

-Here’s a sample of some of the lyrics Nicki aimed directly at Remy:
+Here’s a sample of some of the lyrics Nicki aimed directly at Remy

 “You can’t be Pablo if your work ain’t sellin’/ What the f**k is this b***h inhalin’?/ I would’ve helped you out that pit you fell in/I am the generous Queen!
 Ask Ms. Ellen/ Tried to drop ‘Another One,’ you was itchin’ to scrap/ You exposed your ghostwriter, now you wish you were scrapped.”